Skip to content

 What About Running Local LLMs?

-If you want to run AI models locally (instead of using Claude or GPT-4 APIs), requirements change dramatically:
+If you want to run AI models locally instead of using a hosted model API, requirements change dramatically:

 For small local models (7B parameters):